theseanything/civilservicelgbt.github.io/_publications/2018-06-25-pride-in-london-joining-instructions.md

 - you **do not** use confetti cannons, coloured smoke or throw things into the crowd
 - you **do not** bring pets (except guide dogs) on the Parade route

+### End of the parade

+Unlike previous years, you should follow the parade float down Whitehall when the parade is complete and you have gone through the finishing arch.

 ## Dress code and t-shirts

 You should wear suitable clothing for the event, but there is no set dress code.
 Remember that you are representing the government at the event — so please don't wear anything that might cause embarrassment to you, the group or the Civil Service.